Frobenius manifold structures on the spaces of abelian integrals: Identifying structures

 It follows easily from the lemma above that under this identification $\Phi$ becomes the componentwise multiplication.
-Thus $\Phi(\rho_m,\cdot)$ is an isomorphism for a generic element of $\W_m$.
-It follows that taking different primitive sections we can construct twisted Frobenius structures on open subsets covering the smooth locus of $\hat\A$.
+Thus $\Phi(\rho_m,\cdot)$ is an isomorphism for a generic $\rho_m\in\V_m$.
+It follows that taking different primitive sections we can construct twisted Frobenius structures on open subsets covering $\hat\A$ (see~\S\ref{WDVV}).

 The tangent sheaf multiplication also has a cohomological interpretation, namely, there is a natural map $\K\otimes\K\to\K\otimes\Oo(n)$, similar to~(\ref{CD}). \begin{lemma} The induced map on cohomology coincides with $\circ$.
-In particular $\circ$ does not depend on the choice of a primitive section. \end{lemma} \begin{proof} Follows from associativity of cohomological multiplication. \end{proof} One would like to have a canonical choice of a primitive section, this will be discussed in~\S\ref{PrimitiveSections}.
+In particular $\circ$ does not depend on the choice of a primitive section. \end{lemma} \begin{proof} Follows from associativity of cohomological multiplication. \end{proof} One would like to have a canonical choice of a primitive section; this will be discussed in~\S\ref{PrimitiveSections}.